strogiyotec/lightbox-jdbc/README.md

 # lightbox-jdbc
 Here I will try to write OOP library to work with jdbc, no JPA , no ORM , only OOP ;)

+Code style:

+The project is inspired by the guidelines from the books [Elegant Objects](https://www.yegor256.com/elegant-objects.html), written by Yegor Bugayenko, and the materials from his blog

 How to use:

 This is how you do select statement using lightbox-jdbc